 David Dickensauge has scaled great culinary heights to learn from the best in the restaurant industry.
-Twenty-one years after venturing out on his own, he is blazing his own path as both executive chef for Bin 77 in Baton Rouge, LA and as co-owner and executive chef for Corks & Cleaver in Gulfport, MS.
+Over twenty years after venturing out on his own, he is blazing his own path as chef of Beausoleil Coastal Cuisine in Baton Rouge, Louisiana.

 Beginning in New Orleans, he worked under James Beard Award-winner Jamie Shannon at Commander’s Palace and at New Orleans’ legendary Galatoire’s.
 With Shannon’s encouragement, he attended and graduated from the Culinary Institute of New Orleans in 1999.
 Degree in hand, he moved back home for a short time to help open the Beau Rivage Resort & Casino, where he worked with Master Pastry Chef Thaddeus Debois.

 Yearning for more experience, Dickensauge embarked upon a culinary adventure.
 He worked for Chris Hastings as a line cook at Hot and Hot Fish Club and as a sous chef at Café Dupont with Chris Dupont.
 He also staged for Frank Stitts during his three years with Birmingham’s Highlands Bar and Grill and Bottega Café.
 He returned to the Deep South in 2013 after several stops at highly acclaimed restaurants in Miami (Norman’s), Chicago (Charlie Trotters), and New York (Per Se and WD 50).

 Dickensauge was recognized in 2015 as a Best New Chef in Louisiana and as Best New Chef in 225 Magazine.
 He has also competed at several competitions throughout the South, specifically taking home honors from the Louisiana Seafood Competition.